-Don’t let the word ‘new’ throw you off — the Advocacy Council of ACAAI is comprised of the same team of experts who served you as the Joint Council of Allergy, Asthma & Immunology (JCAAI) for 40 years.
-Over those four decades, they’ve fought for our specialty and protected our practices.
+The Advocacy Council of ACAAI has fought for our specialty and protected our practices for more than 40 years.
 The Advocacy Council team has deep roots in advocacy and decades of experience with allergy, asthma and immunology issues.
-As we look toward our future with the Advocacy Council, it seems like the perfect time to highlight our teams’ experience and accomplishments and see what’s coming next.
+As the Advocacy Council looks toward the future of allergy, it seems like the perfect time to highlight our teams’ experience and accomplishments and see what’s coming next.

 Message From the Chair

-During his time with the JCAAI, he was able to participate in several key advocacy actions.
-“I’m proud to have been a part of the settlement of “black box” warning issues, modifier misuse, the compounding issue with the United States Pharmacopeia and to have been a part of the implementation of the allergenic extract/ media fill testing program and certification,” said Dr. Imbeau.
+Over the years, Dr. Imbeau was able to participate in several key advocacy actions.
+“I’m proud to have been a part of the settlement of “black box” warning issues, modifier misuse, the 2007 and 2013 compounding issues with the United States Pharmacopeia and to have been a part of the implementation of the allergenic extract/ media fill testing program and certification,” said Dr. Imbeau.

-With all College members now receiving the support of the new Advocacy Council, Dr. Imbeau wants to generate awareness of this new member benefit.
-“We’re going to make sure the Advocacy Council becomes the “go-to” resource for members seeking education and resources regarding coding, reimbursement and advocacy.
-We will offer the same excellent services the JCAAI offered for decades — plus some new ones.”
+As the new Advocacy Council chair, Dr. Imbeau wants to generate awareness of this useful member benefit.
+“We’re going to make sure the Advocacy Council becomes the “go-to” resource for members seeking education and resources regarding coding, reimbursement and advocacy.”

 James L. Sublett, MD, FACAAI, Executive Director of Advocacy and Governmental Affairs